simerplaha/JustSQL/README.md

 # JustSQL

-Just write SQL as `String` and parse results into types.
+Just write SQL as `String` and parse results in types.

-A think facade over
+JustSQL is a thin facade over `java.sql.Connection` that adds type-safety to query results & parameters.

+## Why another SQL library?

+ORMs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
+Debugging performance issues also becomes challenging when generated queries by ORMs are not well optimised.
+I've noticed IntelliJ has better support for the default `s` string interpolation VS custom `sql` interpolation.

+Performance critical applications that want to write unrestricted SQL with type-safety add your query results & parameters will find JustSQL easy to work with.

 # Setup